-Instructions for the cake may seem a bit daunting, but it really is not that hard to make and assemble the cake.
-I have simplified the assembly, as I prefer naked cakes, but feel free to do cover the sides of the cake with chocolate cream, nuts and chopped chocolate biscuits and add chocolate cream roses on top (like this).
-A bit of imagination and skill is all you need.
+Instructions for the cake may seem a bit daunting, but it is not that hard to make and assemble the cake.
+I have simplified the assembly, as I prefer naked cakes, but feel free to cover the sides of the cake with chocolate cream, nuts and chopped chocolate biscuits and add chocolate cream roses on top (like this).
+A bit of imagination and practice is all you need.

-On a side note, the cake is at its best, if made couple days prior consumption.
-I usually make the cake on the evening of Day, assemble on the morning of Day 2, and eat on Day 3.
+- The cake is at its best, if made a couple of days prior to consumption.
+I usually make the cake on the evening of the Day, assemble it on the morning of Day 2, and eat it on Day 3.

-- 6 egg whites
+- 6 large egg whites

-- 75g flour
+- 1/2 cup flour

 - 6 egg yolks

-- 400g softened unsalted butter
+- 400 g unsalted, softened butter

-- 4 tbs Dutch cocoa powder
+- 4 tbsp unsweetened cocoa powder

-- 150g condensed milk
+- 150 g condensed milk

-- 50ml rum (optional)
+- 3 tbsp rum (optional)

-- 150g dark chocolate
+- 150 g dark chocolate

-- 75ml cream
+- 6 tbsp cream

-- Preheat the oven to 160 degrees Celsius.
+- Preheat the oven to 160C (320F).
 Line a baking tray with non-stick baking paper.
 Draw a circle of the size of the cake (usually 26cm diameter) on the baking paper.
 You will need three baking trays in total (or one large tray, depending on the size of the oven and cake).